NaseemSrour/NaseemSrour/README.md

 ### Hello, nerds 👋

+You've reached your destination!
-I code often, believe it or not.
-My latest gig is I finished my Computer Science degree (Oct 2020) and I'm searching for my next step, a career path in Software Engineering or Research (Industry/University).
+I'm Naseem, and my latest gig is I finished my Computer Science degree (Oct 2020) and I'm searching for my next step, a career path in Software Engineering or Research (Industry/University).

 I like making as many useful things with Python and Java as humanly possible.